colinhacks/zod/README.md

 #### Type refinements

-If you provide a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) to `.refine()` or `superRefine()`, the resulting type will be narrowed down to your predicate's type.
+If you provide a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) to `.refine()` or `.superRefine()`, the resulting type will be narrowed down to your predicate's type.
 This is useful if you are mixing multiple chained refinements and transformations:

 ```ts
 const schema = z